danielshoun/spring-react-starter/README.md

     git clone https://github.com/danielshoun/spring-react-starter.git

-Next, install the dependencies for both the front-end.
+Next, install the dependencies for both the frontend.

-    cd front-end && yarn install
+    cd frontend && yarn install

 You will need to edit the `src/main/resources/applications.properties` to provide valid database credentials before Spring Boot will start successfully.